brtholomy/hnsw/draft.md

 # Introduction

+"Hierarchical Navigable Small World" (HNSW): an intriguing mouthful, designating a dense set of concepts developed in the last 70 years in graph theory and algorithmic science.
+In this brief tutorial, we'll examine this set carefully and attempt to solidify our understanding with proof-of-concept code and as many visualizations as possible.

 ---

 The first thing to understand about HNSW, is that's primarily an optimized data structure, not an algorithm.
 Actually the algorithm used with these structures is remarkably simple: a greedy search which simply looks among all current candidates for the closest target value.